unixpickle/alux/docs/x64/memory.md

 Since both kernel page tables and user page tables need to manipulate page table structures directly, it only makes sense to abstract this job out to some other class.
 The `TableMgr` class manipulates a virtual mapping given the table's PML4.
 It (indirectly) uses the `KernelMap`'s scratch to read and write physical structures.

-## class *StepAllocator&lt;size, type&gt;*
+## class *StepAllocator*

 This is a direct subclass of `PageAllocator`.
-It allocates pages of size `size` and increments an address of type `type`.
-The type is a template argument so multiple `StepAllocator`s may be used in unison.
-One allocator should have the type `PhysAddr`, and the other one should have the type `PhysAddr &`, referencing the other allocator's stepper.
+It allocates memory linearly and increments an address for the highest used address.
+Additionally, the `StepAllocator` class has a method `AllocSize(size_t)`, method to allocate a certain number of aligned bytes.

 The `PhysicalAllocator` class uses `StepAllocator`s as the "dummy" allocator for the `KernelMap` until the *real* physical allocator has been configured.
-Additionally, it may use `StepAllocator<0x200000, PhysAddr &>` if it chooses to use 2MiB pages for the analloc2 bitmaps.

 ## class *PhysicalAllocator*